The Certificate of Integrative

 Lecture content

-Each workshop focusses discussion around a case study from that week’s lecture, plus provides time for tutorial-style Q & As.
+Each tutorial focusses discussion around a case study from that week’s lecture, plus provides time for tutorial-style Q & As.
 Below is a list of case studies that are covered:

 You are asked to revisit your case study client from module 1.
-After recapping on your health intervention strategies, you’ll write up a 1000-word essay on quantitative nutrition strategies, considering their caloric needs, macronutrient balance, micronutrient intake, hydration requirements, and how to assess their overtraining risk.
+After recapping on your health intervention strategies, you’ll write up an essay on quantitative nutrition strategies, considering their caloric needs, macronutrient balance, micronutrient intake, hydration requirements, and how to assess their overtraining risk.

 Module assignments